qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Neglect of probability**: either neglect a risk entirely or overreact to the risk.

+**Strawman argument** is a technique in debating: refute a changed version of opponent's idea.
+It often utilizes binary thinking: **refute a more extreme version of opponent's idea**.
+Examples:

+- A: "We should increase investment for renewable energy."
+B: "You want to ban oil, gas, and coal, removing millions of jobs and crash the economy?"
+- A: "The history curriculum should include more perspectives to present a more objective and nuanced view of our nation."
+B: "So you want to rewrite history to make our children hate their own country?"

 ### Halo effect and horn effect

 **Halo effect**: Liking one aspect of a thing cause liking all aspects of that thing and its related things. (爱屋及乌)